Unlikely Intersections in families of abelian varieties and the polynomial Pell equation: Abelian integrals and periods

 \section{Abelian integrals and periods}

 In this section we give some definitions and facts about abelian integrals and periods.
 These will be used to define the set we will apply Proposition \ref{HabPila} to.
-For more details we refer to the Appendix of \cite{BerPil}.
+For more details we refer to the Appendix of \cite{BerPil} and Section 2 of \cite{CMZ}.